jeras/TCB/doc/TCB.md

 ## Terminology

-TCB terminology is mostly based on Verilog and AMBA.
+TCB terminology and syntax is mostly based on:
+- Verilog/SystemVerilog HDL languages,
+- AMBA AXI family of protocols.

 | Term | Description |
 |------|-------------|